 Soaking nuts and seeds

 Soaking your nuts and seeds overnight in salty water is an easy way to get rid of most of the phytic acid and other antinutrients.
-After the nuts have soaked for a number of hours, rinse them throughly and dry them under the sun, in a dehydrator or in an oven set at the absolute lowest temperature.
+After the nuts have soaked for a number of hours, rinse them thoroughly and dry them under the sun, in a dehydrator or in an oven set at the absolute lowest temperature.

 You don’t absolutely need to dry the soaked nuts and seeds, but the moisture on them will make it easy for mold to grow so they should be eaten quite quickly.